randsleadershipslack/documents-and-resources/howtorands.md

 **Humans who gossip** are a trigger for me.

 **I am not writing about you.** I’ve been writing a blog for a long time and continue to write.
-While the topics might come from recent events, the humans involved in the writing are always made up.
+While the topics might spring from recent events, the humans involved in the writing are always made up.
 I am not writing about you.
 I write all the time.

 **This document is a [living breathing thing](https://github.com/randsleadershipslack/documents-and-resources/blob/master/howtorands.md)** and likely incomplete.
 I will update it frequently and would appreciate your feedback.

 [^1]: Speculation: there is an idea in this document that’d you’d like your manager to do.
 Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief fo your manager.
 Suggestion: Ask your manager if they think my practice or belief is a good idea and see what happens.